 How This Occupation Might Impact One’s Basic Needs:

 - Self-Actualization: This need may be impacted for a character who wants to excel and grow but finds himself unable to land the right jobs or move upward.
-A similar situation arise if the character is skilled in the construction aspect of the job but struggles in other necessary areas (organization, finance, people skills, etc.).
+A similar situation can arise if…

 - Esteem and Recognition: A general contractor who chafes under the small-mindedness of those who look down on blue-collar workers may find his esteem negatively affected.